oldsong/ssac/src/project_report.md

 The program updates `Current time` roughly 25 times per second (25 ticks per second), and add 1 minutein every tick, so the simulation is about 1500x fast forward to a real clock.

-Note that the program can derive the correct time zone from the geolocation provided, thanks to Python library `timezonefinder`.
+The program can derive the correct time zone from the geolocation provided, thanks to Python library `timezonefinder`.

-When the `Current time` is after sunrise time, some lines will be displayed in reverse video mode:
+When the `Current time` is after sunrise time, the last 3 lines will be displayed in reverse video mode:

 ![reverse video mode after sunrise](../images/reverse_video.png)